 But there are ways to stay on track without depriving yourself.
 By making a few minor changes to your regular routine, you can hang on to those hard-earned losses for good.
 Follow these tips to win the weight battle for good.

-Weigh in regularly Hopping on the scale consistently provides positive reinforcement for your healthy habits.
+Hopping on the scale consistently provides positive reinforcement for your healthy habits.
 It gives you an early warning when weight starts creeping back.
 It can also help you catch small gains that will boost your willpower to stay on track.
 If possible, check your weight once a day using a bathroom scale.

 Ensure you do it at the same time each day, preferably first thing in the morning while still fasting and without clothes on.
 If you notice the scale rising, say by about one kilogramme (an amount that could simply be due to water retention or a big meal), consider that a red flag to tweak your diet and exercise habits.